salihkardan/ChoppedCassandraTests/README.md

 2. Things to be done locally
   1. Upload and start chop webapp

     Please refer first item of [configuration](#config) section below.
-Then switch your current directory to webapp.
-Then run the following commands to upload and start chop webapp.
+Then switch your current directory to webapp and run the following commands to upload and start chop webapp.

-        # upload goal will upload jssecacerts and service script to your chop coordinator.
+        # upload goal will upload jssecacerts, service script and required jar file to your chop coordinator.
         $ mvn wagon:upload
-        # sshexec goal will requrired configurations on your chop coordinator and restart chop webapp.
+        # sshexec goal will do requrired configurations on your chop coordinator and restart chop webapp.
         $ mvn wagon:sshexec